-Interpol uses a system of color-coded alerts for rapid information exchange and effective international police cooperation, in combating cross-border crime.
-The most serious and widespread of these is the Interpol Red Notice.
-These cards help countries coordinate their efforts to investigate crimes, track down suspects and prevent security threats.
+Interpol uses a colour-coded alert system to quickly share information and effectively cooperate internationally between law enforcement agencies to combat transnational crime.
+The most serious and widespread is the Interpol Red Notice, which helps countries coordinate their efforts to investigate crimes, track down suspects and prevent threats.

 An Interpol red notice is an official request by an Interpol member country to search for and temporarily detain a person for subsequent extradition.
-In other terms,it is a request to law enforcement worldwide to locate and provisionally arrest a person pending extradition, surrender, or similar legal action.Although it is often perceived as an arrest warrant, legally it is not.
-Rather,under the interpol’s constitution, it is a signal that provides information about a person who is wanted for serious prosecutable offenses.
+In other terms, it is a request to law enforcement worldwide to locate and provisionally arrest a person pending extradition, surrender, or similar legal action.Although it is often perceived as an arrest warrant, legally it is not.
+Rather,under the interpol’s constitution, it is a signal to provide information about a person who is wanted for serious, prosecutable offenses.

 Who are the subjects of Red Notices?
 Red Notices are issued for fugitives or wanted persons either for prosecution or to serve a sentence in relation to serious ordinary law crimes such as murder, rape and fraud.
 This follows criminal proceedings in the country issuing the request.
 This is not always the home country of the victim.

-The Interpol notices includes basic information about the wanted person to facilitate identification and possible apprehension:
+The Interpol notices include basic information about the wanted person to facilitate identification and possible apprehension:

 A red notice significantly restricts freedom of movement and affects the international criminal police organization and reputation of the wanted person’s criminal activities.
 In order to protect your rights and prevent the misuse of this legal mechanism, it is important to seek legal support as soon as possible.
-Our Interpol red notice law firm can verify the existence of the a person pending extradition notice through the appropriate authorities, file a request with the CCF to remove the Red Notice, and protect the interests of the wanted person process representing them in extradition proceedings.
+Our Interpol Red Notice law firm can verify the existence of the a person pending extradition notice through the appropriate authorities, file a request with the CCF to remove the Red Notice, and protect the interests of the wanted person by representing them in extradition proceedings.

 How does Interpol Red Corner work?

-The law enforcement authorities of the initiating country submit a request for a red notice to the Interpol General Secretariat.
-If the law enforcement systems’ request for infamous red notice is approved, the notice becomes available on the closed list for law enforcement use in participating countries.
+Law enforcement authorities of the initiating country submit a request for a red notice to the Interpol General Secretariat.
+If the law enforcement system’s request for infamous red notice is approved, the notice becomes available on the closed list for law enforcement use in participating countries.

 The requesting country after initiating the notification must then submit a formal extradition request, which must comply with the Charter of the Organization, bilateral agreements and Interpol red notice regulations.
 Only after successful approval of extradition through the judicial process can the missing person then be handed over at the requesting country‘s request.